ASE A4 Steering and Suspension Practice Test

 alignment chart 2

 41. Technician A says the vehicle in the chart above is within specifications.
-Technician B says the vehicle's front toe is out of specifications.
+Technician B says the vehicle's front toe is out of specification.
 Tire wear will result from this condition.
 Who is correct?

 • A. Technician A